Skip to Content

 How workflows use memories

-When a workflow runs, it receives:
+When a workflow runs, it automatically receives:

 1. All global memories